daedon/Fooocus-API-XYZ/README.md

 cd Fooocus-API-XYZ
 python3 xyz.py myJob
 ```
+The generated images will be saved in the Fooocus-API output directory.

 ***
 #### Creating a new job
 To create a new job, run xyz with the new job name: